chesslablab/react-board/README.md

 #### Initialize a RAV Moves Table

 Annotated games are games with comments that help understand what is going on the chessboard.
 They usually include variations showing the development of the game in selected positions that require an in-depth understanding.
 RAV stands for Recursive Annotation Variation.
 It is the standard format for annotated chess games.
-A SAN movetext is basically the same thing as a RAV movetext with the only difference that it doesn't include variations.

-The `HistoryButtons` and `RavMovesTable` components can be combined to allow browsing through the history of RAV moves.
+The `HistoryButtons` and `RavMovesTable` components can be combined to allow browsing the history of RAV moves.

 - `stateRavMovesTable` represents the state of the RAV moves table.
 - `onCellClick` allows to implement on cell click logic.

+The `filtered`, `breakdown` and `fen` key-value pairs must be passed to the `RavMovesTable` component in the `stateRavMovesTable` prop.
+These values are calculated in the [POST /play/rav](https://chess-api.readthedocs.io/en/latest/post-play-rav/) endpoint as it is documented in [Read RAV](https://php-chess.readthedocs.io/en/latest/read-rav/).
+The `back` key-value pair, which indicates which one of the FEN positions is currently displayed, also needs to be passed.

 ```js
 import { HistoryButtons, RavMovesTable } from '@chesslablab/reactblab';